grahamedwards/ComminWeath.jl/README.md

 ## Visualizations

-The easiest way to explore these codes is through the aforementioned [Binder notebook](https://mybinder.org/v2/gh/grahamedwards/ComminWeath.jl/main?labpath=examples%2Fexamples.ipynb).
+The easiest way to explore these codes is through the previously mentioned [Binder notebook](https://mybinder.org/v2/gh/grahamedwards/ComminWeath.jl/main?labpath=examples%2Fexamples.ipynb).

 Alternatively, the [examples/](examples/) folder contains a Jupyter notebook of examples (`examples.ipynb`) and accompanying suite of visualization functions (`visualizations.jl`).
 Downloading this directory or cloning the repository will allow you to run that notebook on your own computer.